-It took me longer than I expected, and I still have a bit more work to do, but it looks as though I might (just might) finish my “If pigs (and dogs and birds and bears and frogs and lions and turtles) could fly” project before March 1.
+It took me longer than I expected, and I still have a bit more work to do, but at long last it looks as though I might (just might) finish my “If pigs (and dogs and birds and bears and frogs and lions and turtles) could fly” project before March 1.

 Today, I started by crocheting four pig ears, two each for the two remaining pigs.
 Then I finished the work of adding the features, weaving ends, and crocheting the last round that turned it from a pig circle to a pig hexagon.

 Once the pigs were done, I finished work on the last remaining frog, and once the frog was done, I finished work on the last bird, which had been, as of yesterday, a simple, blue circle.

 Eventually I finished making all of the pieces that were left to make, and I concentrated my efforts on joining them.

 Then, shortly before sunset on a gray rainy day, I finished joining the hexagons that comprise rows 11 through 13: